ibm-cloud-docs/assistant/deploy-phone.md

 When your customer makes a phone call through a Session Initiation Protocol (SIP) trunk that you configure, the phone integration answers.
 The integration converts output from your dialog from text to voice by using the {{site.data.keyword.texttospeechfull}} service.
 The audio is sent to the telephone network through the SIP trunk.
 When the customer replies, voice is converted to text by using the {{site.data.keyword.speechtotextfull}} service.

-This feature is available only to Plus or Premium plan users.
+This feature is available only to Plus plan users.
 {: note}

 ## Set up the integration